Red-and-black grosbeak: Distribution and habitat

-The red-and-black grosbeak is primarily found from far eastern Venezuela east through the Guianas and into northern Brazil.
-It has also been observered in Brazil south of the Amazon River.
-It inhabits mature humid terra firme and várzea forest from sea level to 1000 m.
+The red-and-black grosbeak is primarily found from the eastern edges of far eastern Venezuela's Bolívar and Delta Amacuro states east through the Guianas and into northeastern Brazil.
+In Brazil it ranges from Amapá to northwestern Maranhão and inland along the Amazon at least to western Pará, and there are scattered records west and south of that range.
+It inhabits mature humid terra firme and várzea forest.
+In elevation it reaches 1000 m in Venezuela and Brazil.